 SELECTED WORKS IN PROGRESS

 Project summary: Payments for ecosystems services (PES) and conditional cash transfers (CCTs) are popular and often effective policy approaches to spur behavior change: paying people to undertake behaviors they otherwise would not.
 Usually, the behavior being “incentivized” benefits society, for example reducing deforestation with PES and vaccination and school attendance in CCTs.
 However, there remains limited evidence on the effectiveness of PES-type interventions, particularly in weak institutional settings, and no studies have focused on fire, the main way to clear land in the developing tropics.
 Our study is based in West Kalimantan, a province where Indonesia’s catastrophic 2015—16 fires were concentrated.
 We estimate the effects of conditional cash transfers to reduce fire—offered as PES contracts to village governments—by randomly assigning 75 villages to the program and 200 to a comparison group.
 Villages must not set any fire and promptly extinguish any natural fires to receive their ex-post payment.
 Hence, payment is conditional on performance, which we monitor using satellite data and field verification.
-Our intention is to scale up with additional treatment arms—different payment levels and information-only treatments—if the initial results in January 2019 are promising.
+Our intention is to scale up with additional treatment arms—different payment levels and information-only treatments—if the initial results are promising.

 “The environmental impacts of agricultural processors on the frontier: evidence on fire, deforestation, and land use change in Indonesia”